 #2, Apple Macbook Pro 15-inch with Retina Display

-Professional photographers continue to choose the Apple Macbook Pro 15-inch with Retina Display time and time again, confirming it as our first choice for the year 2016.
+Professional photographers continue to choose the Apple Macbook Pro 15-inch with Retina Display time and time again, confirming it as one of our choices for the year 2017.

 One reason this is the first choice among professional photographers include Macbook’s consistent, high-quality display.
 Instead of creating hit-and-miss models, Apple has been relentless when it comes to improving color gamut and laptop display.
 The dedication to enhancing resolution puts Apple ahead of other suppliers, and has earned it the first choice laptop for the year.
 For photography enthusiasts worldwide, the Retina Display is indispensable for viewing and editing photographs.

 Compare to Dell XPS 15, which is better?